Innocence (Buffy the Vampire Slayer): Plot

 After making love with Buffy, Angel is racked with pain as his soul is ripped from him.
 In the street, he kills a passer-by when she offers to help him.
 He goes to the factory to join Spike and Drusilla, but the Judge attacks him.
 It is unable to burn him because Angel has fully reverted to the evil Angelus.
 Spike, Drusilla, and Angelus are clearly pleased to be reunited.
 Angelus vows to destroy Buffy for how she made him feel when he was Angel.

 While researching a way to defeat the Judge, a demon with the power to destroy the world whom "no weapon forged" can harm, Xander and Cordelia are caught kissing in the library by a jealous Willow.
 Buffy finds Angel in his apartment, not knowing that he is now Angelus, and he blows her off, laughing at her as she weeps.
 Jenny is castigated by her uncle Enyos, who tells her that if Angel has one moment of true happiness, the curse placed on him will be broken and his new soul taken from him.
 Angelus terrorizes Willow and the Gang at school, emotionally tormenting Buffy.
 Later, as they discuss Angel's transformation in the library, Buffy realises that having sex with Angel is what caused him to turn evil.

 Buffy has a dream in which Angel indicates that Jenny knows more than she is letting on.
-The next morning Buffy confronts Jenny who tells her that Angelus was cursed with a soul in vengeance for what he did to her people, and that Enyos had tasked her with keeping Buffy and Angel apart.
+The next morning, Buffy confronts Jenny, who tells her that Angelus was cursed with a soul in vengeance for what he did to her people, and that Enyos had tasked her with keeping Buffy and Angel apart.
 When Buffy, Jenny, and Giles arrive at Enyos' home, they find that Angelus has brutally killed him, leaving Buffy a message written in blood on the wall.
 Buffy begins to accept that she has to kill Angelus.

 Xander, using memories from being a soldier on Halloween, hatches a plan to kill the Judge.
 He and Cordelia break into an army base and steal a shoulder-launched rocket.
 Oz declines Willow's offer to make out, as he suspects that she only wants to make Xander jealous.

 Tracking down the Judge, who is slaughtering people at a crowded mall, Buffy blows him to bits with the anti-tank weapon.
 Buffy stalks Angelus through the fleeing crowd and, when he ambushes her, they battle ferociously.
 Reaching a stand-off, Buffy is still unwilling to kill Angelus and settles for kicking him in the crotch.

 Buffy blames herself for everything that has happened, but Giles reassures her that although she acted rashly, she and Angel loved each other and that Giles still supports and respects her.
 Later, Joyce lights the candle on Buffy's birthday cake and tells her to make a wish, but Buffy decides to let it burn, while they watch the classic movie Stowaway.

+Themes

+Myles McNutt writes that the episode depicts "a harsh reality which breaks down the show's romantic depiction of love perhaps once and for all":